 The Truth about Professional Solicitation

 There are no laws regulating the percentage professional fundraisers have to give back to the charity and often there is little oversight over professional solicitors.
-Only 47% of the funds conventional professional solicitors raised for charities in 2019 were transferred to charitable organizations.

 Professional solicitation is an industry and its function is that of any other business - to make money.
 Professional solicitors are hired to raise money for charities; they are not employees of the charities or volunteers.
 Often they are trained to use vague language that may confuse or even deceive potential donors in order to solicit donations.